-DEFRA advised that import checks on live animals at British BCPs were to be delayed beyond 1 July 2022.
+DEFRA advised that import checks on live animals at British BCPs were to be delayed until 2025...

 For mares domiciled in the EU and entering Britain temporarily for covering by a British-based stallion, will security against the VAT of the mare's valuation be required?